pohl-michel/2D-MR-image-prediction/README.md

 ## Image data

-The cine-MRI sequences included in this repository were obtained by preprocessing data from the following public datasets:
+The cine-MRI sequences included in this repository, lasting from 63s to 83s, were obtained by preprocessing data from the following public datasets:
  - [4D MRI lung data](https://vision.ee.ethz.ch/datsets.html) from ETH Zürich.
  - [Liver 2D MR navigator frames](http://open-science.ub.ovgu.de/xmlui/handle/684882692/88) from Otto-von-Guericke University Magdeburg.